BJ & PJ in Norway

 Folgefonna National Park

 Since Flam didn't turn out to be where we wanted to spend the time we had left before our ferry from Oslo to Copenhagen a glacier hike seems like a great alternative.
 Folgefonna being not too far out of the way looked like a good option.
 In the nearest town Odda, the camping cabins and even the tents sites were booked with loads of young folks.
-We then took a twelve kilometer tunnel that took us to the much less populated other side of the mountain where we found an available rental caravan at Sundal
+We then took a twelve kilometer tunnel that took us to the much less populated other side of the mountain where we found an available rental caravan at Sundal Camping that turned out to be at the base of trails leading to the glacier.
+We had another unforgettable all day hike, this one above waterfalls, glacier fed lakes and ponds, through snowfields, two hiking huts and to the edge of the glacier that was completely fogged in.

 Blaafarveværket

 On the way to the Oslo area we visited Blue Color Works, and toured where they mined cobalt ore and manufactured cobalt blue pigment commonly used on porcelain in the 19th century.
 Its doubtful most folks with blue trimmed items from the era have any idea how intense a process and how much labor was involved in its production.
+The mining tour was well conducted in English and this would be a nice stop for any age group.
+They even have an animal petting farm at the processing museum.

 Utøya

 Our tour guide at the mine asked if we were familiar with the terrorist attacks carried out by a Norwegian far right extremist in Oslo and on Utoya five years ago.
 He went on to say that the blasts were felt by a tour group in the mine and the perpetrator had prepared nearby.
 Having paid embarrassing little attention to the news of the attack at the time it occurred it seemed like a good time to learn a little more about it over wifi at the last cabin rental near Oslo.
 The events were extremely sad and by ironic coincidence a guest at the very campground we were in conducted a personal rescue of many victims.
+With such a small population it is said that one in four Norwegians knows someone affected by the attacks.

 DFDS Seaways to Copenhagen

 The idea of putting a rental car mileage on an overnight ferry to the airport location did sound a little wasteful but it turned out to be a great choice for us.
+A private cabin provided a pretty decent nights sleep in spite of some pretty good wave bashing.

 The shopping crowd was pretty wild and they all seems to move to the buffet as a group making it impossible for us to get a seat but we managed ok with a pizza and salad of sorts and made sure we beat most of them to breakfast.
 We still got a nice little drive through Copenhagen and enough time to sort out our stuff at the rental return.
+The total cost on the ferry was probably close to what we would have spent for another overnight and a very long drive.

 Kindle